ReAbateon/Hybrid_Approach/README.md

 The `Datasets` directory provides example datasets that can be used to quickly test and evaluate the tool.

 The `Example` directory provides example code snippets and linker script.

+The `Kernels` directory contains the C implementations of the execution kernels used in the paper.
+These kernels correspond to the implementations evaluated in the paper and can be reused or adapted independently.

 ## Requirements